duckietown/book-opmanual-duckiebot/src/calibrations/duckiebot-extrinsic-and-intrinsic-camera-calibrations.md

   - Open the `Debug Console`
 ```

-### Extrinsics calibration procedure
+### Extrinsic calibration procedure

-To perform the extrinsics calibration procedure:
+To perform the extrinsic calibration procedure:

 1. Position your Duckiebot on the calibration board such that it faces the checkerboard pattern, your Duckiebot's axle is parallel to and directly above the **large** `y`-axis of the calibration board, and the axis that is perpendicular to and midway between your Duckiebot's axle is directly above the **large** `x`-axis of the calibration board (the trapezoid in the image under `Camera View` should turn from black to green).
 2. Click the `Calibrate` button.